Found by AI

 AEO: The Next Frontier

-AEO (Agent Engine Optimization) is the practice of structuring your business data so that autonomous AI agents can discover, evaluate, and select your business — often without any human seeing a search result at all.
+AEO (Agentic Engine Optimization) is the practice of structuring your business data so that autonomous AI agents can discover, evaluate, and select your business - often without any human seeing a search result at all.

 The World Economic Forum coined the term "Agentic Engine Optimization" in January 2026, declaring: "Search engine optimization (SEO) is no longer the name of the game - it's now agentic engine optimization.
 While SEO was about ranking high on a results page, AEO is about becoming the answer an AI agent selects and presents."